Jkremr/pagila-queries/README.md

 ;
 ```

+5a.
+What’s the difference between a left join and a right join.

+*Both are outer joins, in the sense that they will return at least one of the joined tables in its entirety.
+A left (outer) join will include all records from the left table, and the records from the right table that meet the ON condition.
+A right (outer) join will include all records from the right table, and the records from the left table that meet the ON condition*.

+5b.
+What about an inner join and an outer join?

+*An inner join will include only records from both the left and right tables that meet the join condition.
+An outer join will include all records from both tables.*

+5c.
+When would you use rank?
+What about dense_rank?

+*Dense rank should be used whenever the analysis requires consecutive ranking values, even across records with the same rank.*

+5d.
+When would you use a subquery in a select?

+5e.
+When would you use a right join?

+*A right join should be used when the results of the query should include all records from the right table.*

+5f.
+When would you use an inner join over an outer join?

+*An inner join should be used when you want to constrain records according to records in another table.
+Outer join should be used when you want to retain records from both tables.*

+5g.
+What’s the difference between a left outer and a left join?

+*These are the same.*

+5h.
+When would you use a group by?

+*Group by should be used whenever you are applying aggregate functions and you want to express the value of that function in terms of a column or set of columns in the group by clause.*

+5i.
+Describe how you would do data reformatting?

+*Data can be reformatted in SQL using string methods.*

+5j.
+When would you use a with clause?

+*A with clause creates a common table expression (CTE), which is like a view that exists only for the duration of the query.*

+5k.
+When would you use a self join?

+*A self join joins a table to itself, it allows you to compare values within a single table.
+A good use of this would be to count occurrences of values in a given table.*

 6a.
 Use a JOIN to display the first and last names, as well as the address, of each staff member.
 Use the tables staff and address: